galacticcouncil/polkalert/README.md

 3. Open Terminal and navigate to the project folder - `cd path/to/project`
 4. Install Yarn if you don't have it already - `npm i -g yarn`
 5. Run the `yarn` command to install project dependencies
+6. Run the `yarn setup` command to setup environment variables and default settings.
-6. If you don't have docker, install docker and docker-compose `https://docs.docker.com/compose/install/`
+7. If you don't have docker, install docker and docker-compose `https://docs.docker.com/compose/install/`

-**IMPORTANT!** Make sure to:

-1. Use [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and have the `Editor: Format On Save` setting in VSCode turned on to keep the code consistent.
-2. Always run pre-commit checks before commiting your code.
-If it won't pass, it won't be able to be built.
-More info about the checks can be found below.
-3. Check the other `README.md` files located in subfolders (if provided) for further info.

 # Running the project

-You can run the project via Terminal using one of the following commands:
+You can run the project via Terminal using the following commands:

-1.  `yarn start:client`: Runs only the client on `localhost:8080`
+1.  `yarn start:client`: Runs the client, default on `localhost:8080`
-2.  `yarn start:server`: Runs only the server on `localhost:4000`
+2.  `yarn start:server`: Runs only the server, default on `localhost:4000`
-3.  `yarn start:db`: Runs only the db on `localhost:5432`
+3.  `yarn start:db`: Runs only the db, default on `localhost:5432`

+You need all of the three parts: client, server and db running to run Polkalert

-4.  `yarn start`: Runs the whole project, the client and the server parts will run on the addresses mentioned above
+4.  `yarn start`: Shortcut which runs the whole project.
+The client, db and the server parts will run on the ports mentioned above by default or on ports you configured via setup script.
+Note that you will not have full control over each process if you run the app this way.

 5.  `yarn stop:db`: Stops db and resets docker interfaces if it doesn't stop automatically